Last updated on February 27, 2026.

 TOEFL Requirement Instructions

-All non-native, English-speaking applicants must take the Test of English as a Foreign Language (TOEFL) and gain a score of 100 or more to be considered for admission.
-(No waiver will be given.)
-Only internet-based TOEFL (iBT) scores are accepted (No paper-based scores.)
-Only scores from TOEFL exams taken after Oct.
-1, 2022, will be considered.
-Scores from exams taken before Oct.
-1, 2022, will not be considered.
+All non‑native English‑speaking applicants must take the Test of English as a Foreign Language (TOEFL).
+A minimum score of 100 on the old scale (0–120) or 5.5 on the new scale (1–6) is required to be considered for admission.
+No waivers will be granted.
+Only internet-based TOEFL (iBT) scores are accepted; paper‑based scores are not accepted.

 National Board Requirement Instructions